 Who We Are and What We Do

-The Alumni Relations and Development team supports the University through establishing and growing relationships with stakeholders, developing and growing the alumni association, and raising philanthropic funds to enhance opportunities for our students, staff and local communities.
-The team report directly to the Business Engagement and Entrepreneurship Department.
+The Alumni Relations and Development team supports the University through establishing and growing relationships with stakeholders, developing and growing our Alumni Community, and raising philanthropic funds to enhance opportunities for our students, staff and local communities.
+The team report directly to the Business Engagement, Careers and Employability Directorate.

 Our responsibilities and legal basis for processing your data